linrongbin16/colorbox.nvim/README.md

 I'm greedy that I want all the **most popular** Neovim colorschemes than only one, I'm playful that I want to change colorscheme from time to time.
 Are you like me?

-Let's put all the ultra colorschemes into your Neovim player!
+Let's load all the ultra colorschemes into your Neovim player!

 It use offline github actions to weekly collect and update the most popular Vim/Neovim colorscheme list.